Mateo Sušić: Return to CFR Cluj

 In June 2019, Sušić returned to CFR Cluj on a three-year contract.
 He played his first competitive game for the side since coming back in a UEFA Champions League qualifier against Astana on 9 July.
 A week later, he appeared in his first league game after returning against Politehnica Iași.
 On 21 December, he scored his first goal for CFR Cluj in a defeat of Voluntari.
 He won his first title with the club on 3 August 2020, when they secured league title.

 APOEL

 In June 2022, Sušić signed a two-year deal with Cypriot outfit APOEL.
 On 28 August, he debuted officially for the team against Pafos and managed to score a goal.
 He won his first piece of silverware for the club on 11 May 2024, when they were proclaimed league winners.

 In May, he signed a new one-year contract with APOEL.

 He made his 100th appearance for the squad on 15 March 2025 against Aris Limassol.

 Later stage of career

-In June 2025, Sušić came back to Zrinjski Mostar.
+In June, Sušić came back to Zrinjski Mostar.

+He announced his retirement from football on 17 June 2026.